 St. Paul Plaza, 200 St. Paul Place, Baltimore, Maryland, July 2007.
 Photo by Diane F. Evartt.

-In June 2017, the Maryland Health Insurance Coverage Protection Commission was authorized (Chapter 17, Acts of 2017).
+In June 2017, the Maryland Health Insurance Coverage Protection Commission was authorized by the General Assembly (Chapter 17, Acts of 2017).

-Changes and proposed changes to the federal Patient Protection and Affordable Care Act, the Maryland Children's Health Program, Medicaid, Medicare, and the Maryland All-Payer Model will be monitored by the Commission.
-Their impact will be assessed by the Commission, and recommendations will be made on how to ensure that Maryland residents have access to affordable health coverage.
+Changes and proposed changes to the federal Patient Protection and Affordable Care Act, the Maryland Children's Health Program, Medicaid, Medicare, and the Maryland All-Payer Model are monitored by the Commission.
+Their impact is assessed by the Commission, which makes recommendations on how to ensure that Maryland residents have access to affordable health coverage.

-The Commission will assess the adverse effects on State residents, public health, and the economy resulting from the loss of health coverage through changes to the federal Patient Protection and Affordable Care Act.
-Moreover, it will estimate the costs of such changes to Maryland and its residents, and examine measures to prevent or mitigate their adverse effects on the Maryland Children's Health Program, Medicaid, Medicare, and the Maryland All-Payer Model.
+The Commission also assesses the adverse effects on State residents, public health, and the economy resulting from the loss of health coverage through changes to the federal Patient Protection and Affordable Care Act.
+Moreover, it estimates the costs of such changes to Maryland and its residents, and examines measures to prevent or mitigate their adverse effects on the Maryland Children's Health Program, Medicaid, Medicare, and the Maryland All-Payer Model.

-In April 2018, the Commission further was charged with undertaking a study of options for ensuring stability in the individual and group health insurance markets.
-Commission findings and recommendations are to be included in its 2019 annual report (Chapters 37 & 38, Acts of 2018).
+In April 2018, the Commission further was to undertake a study of options for ensuring stability in the individual and group health insurance markets.
+Commission findings and recommendations will be included in its 2019 annual report (Chapters 37 & 38, Acts of 2018).